OpenSourcePolitics/opensourcepolitics_web-site/_offres-en/public-consultations.markdown

 ref1-url: "/refs-en/2017-02-12-article69/"
 date: '2017-05-23T16:02:11.316+00:00'
 ---
 #### WHAT IS A PUBLIC CONSULTATION?

-A public consultation is an attempt at involving citizens in any public decision-making process.
+A <b>public consultation</b> is an attempt at involving citizens in any public decision-making process.
 It must follow certain rules, such as starting in the early stages of decision-making and being as broad and inclusive as possible.
 Finally, a public consultation requires transparency and should be reviewed regularly.

 #### SEVERAL TOOLS ARE AVAILABLE.